Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 state.

-Example using LCU Block Encoding
+Example Using LCU Block Encoding

-where \(Z_j, X_j, H_j\) represent the Pauli \(Z\), Pauli \(X\) and Hadamard gates applied to the qubit with index \(j\).
+where \(Z_j, X_j, H_j\) represent the Pauli \(Z\), Pauli \(X\), and Hadamard gates applied to the qubit with index \(j\).

-Block encoding the matrix A with LCU
+Block Encoding the Matrix A with LCU

 Our first goal is to encode the Matrix A on a quantum circuit.

+Using linear combinations of unitaries (LCU) we can encode the operator A inside U as in Eq.(1).
 This block is defined by the subspace of all states where the auxiliary qubits are in state \(|0\rangle\).

 Given a \(2^n \times 2^n\) matrix \(A\), representable as a linear combination of \(L\) unitary matrices \(A_0, A_1, \dots, A_{L-1}\) we can implement a quantum circuit that applies the associated operator.